 Can bicyclists sue to the driver who hit them for financial compensation?

 Yes, if the car driver is at-fault for the accident happening, then the rider can pursue a civil lawsuit for compensation.
 When a person is injured, they not only accumulate medical costs but may also have to get their bike repaired, lose pay due to missing work for recovery, and more.
-If you are interested in finding out more about your legal options, it is recommended that you make an appointment with a Las Vegas bicycle attorney sooner rather than later.
+If you are interested in finding out more about your legal options, it is recommended that you make an appointment with a bike accident lawyer Las Vegas, NV residents trust sooner rather than later.

 Thank you to our friends and contributors at Nadia Von Magdenko & Associates for their insight into bicycle accidents.